FormerlyZeroCool/AscalLang/README.md

 Ascal tries to be as succinct as possible while expressing the mathematical functions, and aims to use a mathematical syntax, it does this to make the UX as easy as possible for people in STEM to get used to.<br>
 <br>
 <h3>A quick help guide to using the language, further documentation to come</h3>
-Note: functions have been tested to provide at least 160 levels of nesting, and although it does not currently exist support for loops, and other conditional execution modules like if and else; however, not, and true built in functions can be used for boolean logic<br>
+Note: functions have been tested to provide at least 160 levels of nesting, and although it does not currently exist support for loops, and other conditional execution modules like if and else; however, not, and true built in functions, along with the boolean operators = , <,> can be used for boolean logic<br>
 the not function returns 1 if a 0 is supplied, and zero with all other values, the true functions returns 1 if any value other than 0 is supplied
 <br>
 >>not(0)